Informatievlaanderen/OSLOthema-hulpEnDienstverleningAanGedetineerden/notes.md

   - Definition: An offer to transfer some rights to an item or to provide a service — for example, an offer to sell tickets to an event, to rent the DVD of a movie, to stream a TV show over the internet, to repair a motorcycle, or to loan a book.
+  - There is a relationship between schema:Service and schema:Offer via schema:offerCatalog.
 - https://www.wikidata.org/wiki/Q161837
   - Definition: service provided by a government to people living within its jurisdiction
   - Can we consider an "Aanbod" to be provided by the government?